aufalala/hopes_and_memes/stuff.md

+decide if ten memes go into airtable first

 NSFW filter and research if true

 server pulls and stores memes into airtable (when unrated <10, add 5 new memes, to be checked and performed when